The story of Loch Lomond and Trossachs National Park Authority and the Flamingo Land development (1)

 This and following emails and agenda are from EIR 2016-051 response

-This claim that the LLTNPA were involved in reviewing submissions for the West Riverside Site was was dishonest as they had been involved in scoring too, as one of the emails they provided showed!
+The second claim, that the LLTNPA were involved in reviewing submissions for the West Riverside Site, was dishonest as they had been involved in scoring too, as one of the emails they provided showed!

 Email from appendix 2 contains two references to “scoring”